mtlynch/mtlynch.io/content/notes/ibonds/index.md

 iBonds are one of those investments I've seen in passing every time I read a personal finance book, but I've never paid much attention to them.

-When I saw that iBonds are currently paying 9.62% interest, I decided to give them a closer look
+When I saw that iBonds are currently paying 9.62% interest, I decided to give them a closer look.

 {{<img src="ibond-returns.png" alt="Series I Savings Bonds - 9.62%">}}